 3. No one can accuse them, happy to accuse others.

-No matter what goes wrong in a narcissists life, whatever they haven’t got, whatever they’ve done to another, to a narcissist, it’s never their fault.
-It’s always someone else wrongdoing as the narcissist looks for a scapegoat, “if it wasn’t for them.
-Some people have all the luck, if only you hadn’t.”
+No matter what goes wrong in a narcissist’s life, whatever they haven’t got, whatever they’ve done to another, to a narcissist, it’s never their fault.
+It’s always someone else wrongdoing as the narcissist looks for a scapegoat Claiming, “if it wasn’t for them.
+Some people have all the luck.
+If only you hadn’t.”

 A narcissist will happily point out others flaws, weaknesses, mistakes, wrongdoing.
 Still, they’ll be hell to pay if anyone points out any of theirs, from the narcissistic rage to the narcissist’s silence.